ultraleap/UnityPlugin/.github/pull_request_template.md

 - [ ] Run all tests associated with the ticket.
 - [ ] Code reviewed.
 - [ ] Non-code assets e.g. Unity assets/scenes reviewed.
 - [ ] Documentation has been reviewed.
-Includes checking documentation requirements are met and not missing e.g., public API is commented.
-- [ ] Checked and agree with release testing considerations added to MR for the next release.
-- [ ] Approve with a comment of any additional tests that were run or any observations
+- [ ] Approve with a comment of any additional tests run or any observations.

 ## Closes JIRA Issue